lizzieinvancouver/ospree/analyses/cleaning/_cleaningREADME.txt

 7. The we source clean_responsetime.R which cleans response and response time columns.

-8. Fix minor mistakes in chilltemp column (with clean_chilltemp.R)

-9. Remove duplicate lines (with clean_duplicates.final.R)
+8. Remove duplicate lines (with clean_duplicates.final.R)

-10. Write it all out!
+9. Write it all out!

 <><><><>